Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Pneumonia.md

 ## Pathophysiology
 ### *Community acquired pneumonia* (CAP):
 Pneumonia acquired outside hospital, or within 72 hours of admission into the hospital.
+It is also called *Lobar Pneumonia*, as it normally only affects the lobes.
 The following are the common bacterial causes:
 | Typical     | Atypical   |
 | ----------- | ---------- |
 | S.Pneumonia | Mycoplasma |